Interview by Piotr Bockowski

 How is your curation related to the 21st-century context of Surveillance Capitalism?

-Shoshana Zuboff’s book of the same title is in my opinion one of the most important texts of this century and really gives context to The Judgement Hall.
+Shoshana Zuboff’s book of the same title is, in my opinion, one of the most important texts of this century and really gives context to The Judgement Hall.
 As much as it brings an acute sense of dystopia to my life, it is also my deepest romance.
-I am obsessed with the manner in which it has infiltrated every pocket of life on this planet and I could talk about it all day!
+I am obsessed with the manner in which it has infiltrated every pocket of life on this planet, and I could talk about it all day!

 Thinking about the challenges and pressures in putting on events: tell us about your unusual locations and other odd settings

 The main challenge when doing something as outrageous as transporting people on a boat through the night is keeping everyone alive long enough to tell the tale!
-It’s also hard to navigate the underground mafia that has a stranglehold on flyovers, tunnels, bunkers and other environments that would work beautifully.
+It’s also hard to navigate the underground mafia with a stranglehold on flyovers, tunnels, bunkers and other environments that would work beautifully.
 It is often the case that you spend months searching for a spot only to find out that you have to pay some wanker £700 to use it for the night or risk having a group of them turn up on the night with a loaded gun.

 What are the artists and work that has sculpted the judgement hall?
 What are the media other than music that play a role in the events?

 Visually, the work of Shuji Terayama and the Tenjo Sajiki Theatre has really helped to sculpt the direction of events in the past couple of years.
-I am absolutely obsessed with Japanese underground psychedelic noise rock and the world that it brings is almost always present at the events.
+I am absolutely obsessed with Japanese underground psychedelic noise rock, and the world that it brings is almost always present at the events.

 What will be your biggest curating extravaganza?

 We already have the venue!
-The megalithic Silver Building is an absolutely perfect headquarters for us and I can’t wait to put on fucked up events there.
+The megalithic Silver Building is an absolutely perfect headquarters for us, and I can’t wait to put on fucked up events there.
 My extravaganza would be to have Damien Jalet choreograph a show in the gallery.
-The Body would headline the boiler room and Nazoranai would score Jodorowsky movies in the cinema.
+The Body would headline the boiler room, and Nazoranai would score Jodorowsky movies in the cinema.
 At the same time, I would just as happily have Qujaku perform in The Judgement Hall II Coliseum or Anna Von Hausswolff play the organ in a castle!